Kingxukai/linux/Documentation/userspace-api/index.rst

 .. _man-pages: https://www.kernel.org/doc/man-pages/

-While much of the kernel's user-space API is documented elsewhere (particularly in the man-pages_ project), some user-space information can also be found in the kernel tree itself.
+While much of the woke kernel's user-space API is documented elsewhere (particularly in the woke man-pages_ project), some user-space information can also be found in the woke kernel tree itself.
 This manual is intended to be the place where this information is gathered.